-Prof. Fred Feinberg is the Joseph Handleman Professor of Marketing at the University of Michigan Ross School of Business.
-His research examines how people make choices in uncertain environments, using statistical models to explain complex decision patterns, particularly involving sequential choices among related items (e.g., brands in the same category).
+Professor Fred Feinberg is the Joseph Handleman Professor of Marketing at the University of Michigan Ross School of Business and a professor of statistics in U-M's Department of Statistics.
+His research examines how people make choices in uncertain environments, using statistical models to explain complex decision patterns, particularly among related items (e.g., brands in the same category) in "Big Data" applications.
 He also works in mathematical psychology, Bayesian econometrics, and dynamic programming, as well as models of advertising and consumer variety-seeking.
-He is senior editor for marketing at Production and Operations Management, associate editor at Marketing Science and the Journal of Marketing Research, and, with Tom Kinnear and Jim Taylor, is the author of Modern Marketing Research: Concepts, Methods, and Cases.
-Prof. Feinberg received SB degrees in mathematics and philosophy and a PhD in management from the Massachusetts Institute of Technology.
+He is co-editor of the premier journal in quantitative marketing, Marketing Science, and, with Tom Kinnear and Jim Taylor, author of Modern Marketing Research: Concepts, Methods, and Cases, a comprehensive overview of marketing research methodology.
+Professor Feinberg received SB degrees in mathematics and philosophy and a PhD in management science from the Massachusetts Institute of Technology.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law